 More interestingly, despite a penchant for catapulting the Republic's populous headfirst into the 21st century - seen in a tidal wave of quirky-cum-cutting edge fashion, savvy technological advances and the iconic K-pop, Koreans consistently uphold traditional values, maintaining and promoting them unwaveringly, nationwide.
 From centuries-old Buddhist temples to charming coastal fishing villages, fertile emerald rolling hills, a mega metropolis and sub-tropical islands, the Republic of South Korea has a little of everything.

 I was hard pressed to see it all in two and a half weeks, as the further I lifted the lid on the K-trove, the more treasure I uncovered.
-Here's hoping this itinerary for visiting South Korea will help you gain some clarity and direction.
+But if you're planning a shorter trip, spending two weeks in Korea will still give you ample time to explore the country's highlights.

-Solo Travel Note on South Korea:
+Solo Travel Note on South Korea

 Unlike the ongoing controversy regarding its northern neighbour, there is a sense of calm and tranquility in South Korea that’s comforting.
 You can often feel harassed in overcrowded metropolises and countries, particularly when you stand out as aesthetically diverse.
 This was not the case for me here.
-Walking, eating and going about my solo-travel-business in South Korea were uneventful.

-The only major challenge I faced was going to a restaurant alone, one that featured Korean Barbecue.
 No-one at the hostel was able to go and I didn't want to forego the opportunity to have the experience (one customarily shared with others).
 I received a few odd looks and felt a slight twinge of discomfort as I entered.
 However, staff were courteous and made me feel at ease once I was settled in and had ordered.

 I feel it's a great destination for solo travellers.
 Read through and see why.

-SEOUL (서울)
+SEOUL (서울) (Days 1-4)

 Whether a foodie, a history buff, a technophile or simply a curious traveller, Seoul is South Korea's mega-metropolis capable of catering to every variant of human inclination.
 It's not hard to see why it's reported to be experiencing an identity crisis: the city is drenched in diversity and is a melting pot of east-meets-west and old-meets-new.